-Many of the gardening gifts I’ve seen in other guides aren’t a great fit for me, so I decided to put together a list who like some functional mixed in with their fun.
-I don’t know about you, but I enjoy gifts that I use on a daily basis, since each time I use them it reminds me of the gift giver.
-Here are some of our favorite unique gift ideas for the green thumbs on your list, to take them from planting to harvest.
+Many of the gardening gift guides aren’t a great fit for me, so I decided to put together a list for those who like some functional mixed in with their fun.
+Here are 15 gift ideas for the gardener in your life, to take them from planting to harvest and brighten their holidays.

 - “Dandelion” Assortment (two of these are chicory varieties)